Cohen-like first order structures: Generic Structures

 \section{Generic Structures}

-As one looks at the classical construction of Fra\"iss\'e limit, described for instance in \cite{hod} or \cite{kub}, one might notice that it is much in the spirit of the Baire Theorem.
+As one looks at the classical construction of a Fra\"iss\'e limit, described for instance in \cite{hod} or \cite{kub}, one might notice that it is much in the spirit of the Baire Theorem.
 Namely, we show the existence of a universal homogeneous structure by proving that \emph{almost any}, in a suitable sense, countable structure is universal and homogeneous.
 In fact, universal homogeneous structures form a residual set in certain Polish space.
 Having that in mind, one might try to construct specific instance of a universal homogeneous structure, mimicking the definition of a Cohen real from the forcing theory.
 Roughly speaking, a real number is Cohen over some model if it belongs to each residual set from that model.
-So it is \emph{very generic}, in a sense that for any typical property a real might have, the Cohen real has this property.
-Of course the same can be said about random numbers, but with different notion of typicality.
+So it is \emph{very generic}, in a sense that for any typical property a real might have, the Cohen real has this property (of course the same can be said about random reals, but with different notion of typicality).
 This is the idea behind this work.
 From one side, we want to look at the model theoretic notion of \emph{saturation} as stemming from the forcing language.
-From the other, we reach to model theory for tools to produce Cohen-like forcing notions (which might often be just different incarnations of the Cohen forcing). \\ One may reasonably ask if we can do the similar thing, but replacing Baire category by measure.
+From the other, we reach to model theory for tools to produce Cohen-like forcing notions (which might often be just different incarnations of the Cohen forcing). \\

+One may ask if we can do the similar thing, but replacing Baire category by measure.
 So is the Fra\"iss\'e limit a \emph{random} structure, in addition to being a \emph{generic} one?
-This is of course a very vague question, and it is not even clear what the measure space under consideration should be.
-This idea was undertaken by Petrov and Vershik for graphs \cite{pv}, and extended to other structures by Ackerman, Freer, and Pater \cite{afp}.
+This is of course a very vague question, and it is not even clear what a suitable measure space should be.
+This idea was undertaken by Petrov and Vershik for graphs \cite{pv}, and extended to other structures by Ackerman, Freer, and Patel \cite{afp}.
 They obtain an elegant internal characterization of Fra\"iss\'e classes for which the Fra\"iss\'e limit is a structure appearing with probability one in certain probability measure space.
-This happens precisely in the case of Fra\"iss\'e classes in purely relational language with the Strong Amalgamation Property (Definition 1 here).
+This happens precisely in the case of Fra\"iss\'e classes in purely relational languages with the Strong Amalgamation Property.
 The reader is encouraged to consult \cite{afp} for the precise formulation.\\